elldritch/jukebox/docs/DESIGN.md

 Users can add videos to the queue.
 Whoever adds a video is its "submitter".
 Videos from the queue play one at a time, with playback synchronized between all users in the room.
 The submitter of the video controls the playback of the video (i.e. playing, pausing, and seeking).

-When a video is playing, users that are not the submitter can "upvote" or "downvote" the video.
-The video's "net score" is its upvotes minus its downvotes.
-A video whose net score is less than `ceil(-1 * 0.5 * [the number of users in the room])` is immediately skipped as soon as the score threshold is reached.
+When a video is playing, users that are not the submitter can vote to skip.
+If more than half of listeners vote to skip, the video is skipped.

 ## Backend architecture